yvcastillo/saonTestRepository/README.md

 ## Usage ⚙️
 * You have to compile the entire solution
+* You have to change connection strings in appsettings.json files
-* You could create a database migration with command **add-migration FirstMigration -s Saon.DataAccess** in the Package Manager Console to create your database in your server.
+* You could create a database migration with command **add-migration MigrationName -s Saon.DataAccess -Context TestContextMigration** in the **Package Manager Console** to create your database in your server.
+Remember you have to set the Saon.DataAccess Project as startup project to execute commands.
+*
 * Later, remember to execute the command **update-database** to commit changes in database
 * You have to run the web application and click in the menu option "**Jobs CRUD**" to execute every operation